BrokenSource/DepthFlow/.github/ISSUE_TEMPLATE/Feature.md

 ---

-You're allowed to freewheel your ideas and formatting here, but here are some suggestions:

-- Rejection of ideas on Free and Open Source Software is a common and intimidating problem to newcomers, so we want to reduce the fear and cooperate with you
+Hi, some quick Guidelines (please read, it's not long):

-- Consider getting in touch with us first through [Discord](https://discord.com/invite/KjqvcYwRHm) or [Telegram](https://t.me/brokensource) for discussing the feature and its feasibility, before officializing the request
+- Consider getting in touch on [Discord](https://discord.com/invite/KjqvcYwRHm) or [Telegram](https://t.me/brokensource) before officializing the request for discussing the idea and its feasibility

-- Not all suggestions matches the Project's Original Idea.
-No commentaries are criticizing your person, but your _work_.
-Stuff needs time and effort to be implemented, consider Donating or Sponsoring us for higher priority.

 - **Description**: A description of what the problem is. _"I'm always frustrated when (...)"_